ebanux/qrco-docs/docs/the_qr_link_creation/the_qr_link_creation.md

 ![image](https://user-images.githubusercontent.com/54523080/183532266-ea9222b7-6a45-431c-91c4-15a42185c0d7.png)

-### How to customize different types of QR codes
+### How to create different types of QR codes

-The section [Choose the type of QR Code](#Choose_the_type_of_QR_Code) explains that the first step for creating a QR code is to select the type of QR code you want to generate.
+The section [Choose the type of QR Code](#choose-the-type-of-qr-code) explains that the first step for creating a QR code is to select the type of QR code you want to generate.
 Depending on the type of QR code you must enter different information related to the code.
 The type of QR code for a website URL was explained before.
 Now you can check the details about creating other types of QR codes.

 #### Email